Your baby, the prenatal visit, and tips for the 6th week of pregnancy.

-If an ultrasound were to be performed this early in the pregnancy, baby would look like a round circle in the womb with a small nub on one side.
+If an ultrasound were to be performed this early in the pregnancy, the baby would look like a round circle in the womb with a small nub on one side.
 The nub is the attachment point of the egg to the uterine lining.
 Buds are starting to develop that will later become the arms and legs.
 Moms pregnant with multiples will see the same progression by week 6.

-At the Prenatal Visit
+At the prenatal visit

 You can schedule your first ultrasound with your doctor to assess for any risks and to check the baby's heart rate.
 During the transvaginal ultrasound, you will be able to see and hear the heartbeat.
 This is a very special moment.
 A heart rate over 100 beats per minute is a good sign.
 However, a heart rate below 90 beats per minute can be worrisome and increases the risk of a miscarriage.